 - Heavy Urban Rescue Team (HURT) combines 4 disciplines of Technical Rescue: High Angle, Trench, Confined Space and Collapse rescue.

-Daily staffing for the city is currently 78.
-With the addition of Engine 13 (coming in 2014), it will rise to 82.
+Daily staffing for the city is currently 82 with the addition of Engine 13 in July, 2014.
 The day to day supervision of the 13 fire houses is performed by the Officer in Charge (OIC).
 The OIC is the immediate responder for emergencies that have multiple MFD assets assigned.
 Support of the Incident Commander is provided by additional Command Staff members responding.

 Apparatus is assigned to individual stations as follows: